QMH-HAEM/BBMS3004_AML/index.md

 Everyone of you should have received an invitation email from Microsoft Azure to register for this lab.
 In the email, click the tab "Register for the lab>" and follow the instructions to complete the registration process.
 You should use your email with the address ending in "connect.hku.hk" to register.
 If you are successful, you will arrive at a Azure Lab Services webpage with the header saying "My virtual machines".
 On the webpage, there is a virtual machine "NGS in AML" waiting for you.
 If you reach this, you are prepared for the practical session.
 In case you come across an error message that reads "You do not have permission to access this lab...", please email me at iphowan@hku.hk and let me know your email address that ends with "connect.hku.hk".

 You will notice the virtual machine is "Stopped".
-At this stage, please do not start the machine yet, otherwise you will consume the assigned time for the session.
+Please start the machine only when you are ready to go through the session, as a running machine will consume your assigned quota of 4 hours (per student).

 ### Login to Azure Lab Services and Get Things Started